 The health of our environment depends on us.
 We must be willing to make the right choices and so we need to do our part.

-Apart from the 5 points I have explained in this post, other things you can do include planting a tree, educating others, conserving water by using less, use long-lasting bulbs such as energy efficient light bulbs that reduce greenhouse gas emissions and biking more.
+Apart from the 5 points I have mentioned in this post, other things you can do include planting a tree, educating others, conserving water by using less, use long-lasting bulbs such as energy efficient light bulbs that reduce greenhouse gas emissions and biking more.

 Let’s do our own bit by protecting the earth and keeping it safe for us and future generations.